xjuan/cambalache/README.md

 ![Cambalache](cambalache/app/images/logo-horizontal.svg)

-Cambalache is a new RAD tool for Gtk 4 and 3 with a clear MVC design and data model first philosophy.
+Cambalache is a RAD tool for Gtk 4 and 3 with a clear MVC design and data model first philosophy.
 This translates to a wide feature coverage with minimal/none developer intervention for basic support.

 ![Data Model Diagram](datamodel.svg)